4.5 Rating 1,000+ Reviews

 Solution: Ensure that the thermostat is set to the proper temperature.
 The recommended temperature for a refrigerator is usually around 37°F (3°C).

-Issue: Dirt and debris on the condenser coils can hinder heat exchange, causing the refrigerator to struggle with cooling.
+Issue: One of the most common reasons why refrigerator is not cooling is dirt and debris on the condenser coils can hinder heat exchange, causing the refrigerator to struggle with cooling.

 Solution: Regularly clean the condenser coils at the back or underneath the refrigerator using a vacuum cleaner or a brush.

-Issue: If the condenser fan is not working properly, heat removal becomes inefficient, affecting the cooling process.
+Issue: Another potential reason for refrigerator not cooling effectively is If the condenser fan is not working properly, heat removal becomes inefficient, affecting the cooling process.

 Solution: Check if the condenser fan is spinning freely and replace it if necessary.